 There's nothing worse than having the perfect outfit and caption but ultimately ruining an Instagram shot with an awkward smile, right?
 But hey, even after years of practice, smiling photogenically is much easier said than done.
 There are, however, simple ways to look better in photos.

-Below, we're highlighting the five tips our editors practice to fake the perfect smile in photos.
-Keep scrolling to scope our expert tips, along with pics of some of our favorite Instagram stars practicing said tricks.
+Below, we're highlighting the five tips our editors practice to fake the perfect smile in photos (we're talking the not-so-toothy grins here).
+Keep scrolling to scope our expert tips on how to smile for pictures.
 And go a bit further to shop cool phone cases to use for your next snap too.
 Say cheese!

 Tyra was not wrong—smizing actually works and will elevate your face, turning your photo from ordinary to model-like.
 How to do it?
-Schuessler laughs on the inside to create a relaxed face, tilts his chin, and squints slightly using just his eyes.
+We laugh on the inside to create a relaxed face, tilt the chin, and squint slightly using just our eyes.